Can Decision Trees Teach Large Language Models? Distilling Verbalized Knowledge for Molecular Property Prediction: Methodology

 \subsection{Test-Time Scaling}

-Test-time scaling \cite{snell2024scaling} enables an LLM to improve its predictions by allocating extra computation at inference.
-A notable is self-consistency \cite{wang2023selfconsistency}, which ensembles $N$ predictions generated from the same prompt via a sampling strategy.
-Inspired by bagging \cite{breiman1996bagging}, we introduce a more sophisticated technique: rule-consistency, which harnesses the diversity among decision trees in a Random Forest (RF) model rather than relying on diversity from the sampling strategy.
-For each property $p \in P$, we train an RF model consisting of $N$ decision trees and incorporate one randomly selected predictive rule into each prompt while training the LLM (see Figure \ref{fig-1} Bottom-Left).
-This randomness mirrors the inherent randomness in the RF model, preventing the LLM from depending on individual predictive rules.
-In inference, for the input molecule $m_i$, $N$ different predictive rules are used to construct $N$ different prompts, denoted as $\{q_{i, k}\}_{k=1}^N$.
-Then, rule-consistency ensembles the $N$ predictions generated from these prompts (see Figure \ref{fig-1} Right) to produce the final prediction:
+Inspired by classical bagging \cite{breiman1996bagging}, we introduce a test-time scaling technique: rule-consistency, which leverages the diversity among decision trees in a Random Forest instead of relying on the sampling strategy used in self-consistency.
+For each property $p \in P$, we train a Random Forest consisting of $N$ decision trees, yielding $N$ corresponding predictive rules.
+Unless otherwise specified, we set $N=50$ to ensure sufficient robustness and diversity.
+While training the LLM, we randomly select one rule for the input molecule $m_i$ (see Figure \ref{fig-1} Bottom-Left).
+During inference, $N$ different rules are used to construct $N$ different prompts, denoted as $\{q_{i, k}\}_{k=1}^N$.
+Then, rule-consistency aggregates $N$ predictions generated from these prompts to return the final prediction (see Figure \ref{fig-1} Right):

-Unless stated otherwise, $N$ is set to 50 to ensure RF models’ robustness and diversity among trees.
+For regression tasks, $y_{i, k}$ is a numerical value, while for classification tasks, we use the score corresponding to “Yes” and “No” instead of the label.